carmen136/carmen136/README.md

 # Hi there! 👋

-I'm Carmen and currently taking part in the Web Development Bootcamp organised by [neue fische](https://www.neuefische.de/bootcamp/web-development).
-The course should be the start for me to work as a  ✨web developer✨.
+I'm Carmen and I have just completed the Web Development Bootcamp organised by [neue fische](https://www.neuefische.de/bootcamp/web-development).
+This course marks the beginning of my journey as a  ✨web developer✨.

 ---
 ### besides coding